Matt Russo and The Gambling Stick BBQ Trailer

 According to Matt Russo, “a gambling stick is an old Appalachian name for a stick used to hang a pig from the limb of a tree.
 Threaded through the heels of the pig, the stick supports its weight while the animal is harvested.”
 The gamble, and hope, is the stick can handle the pig’s weight, and the animal will not come tumbling down.

-In a parking lot in trendy East Nashville, you will find a different sort of Gambling Stick.
-Serving barbecued beef, chicken, and pork – and cornbread bowls too – out of a trailer, Matt’s barbecue operation is simple, fresh, and totally delicious.
+In a parking lot in trendy East Nashville, barbecue lovers find a different sort of Gambling Stick.
+Serving barbecued beef, chicken, and pork – and cornbread bowls too – out of a trailer, Matt’s barbecue operation is simple, fresh, and delicious.

-I notice the pork and beef briskets, “the tougher, more worked, shoulder portions of the animal,” are coated generously with seasonings – much heavier than the light sprinkling I add to my meats at home.
-Matt pats a special concoction of spices and salt and pepper onto his meats.
+Matt pats a concoction of spices and salt and pepper onto his meats.
 He doesn’t use an oil – it’s a dry rub.
 “Shake off all the excess so it’s not heavy,” he instructs.
 Smiling, he adds, “Of course I can’t give away all my secrets.

 After 12-16 hours of slow smoking over the cherry wood fire, at a “pretty constant 250 degrees,” the briskets come off the grates and rest for several minutes.
 “Resting helps the meat retains its juices,” he says.

-Seemingly quiet and reserved, I laugh when Matt describes himself as someone who’s “always liked to work with fire.”
-Growing up in Louisville, one of his first jobs was smoking the meats and maintaining the fires at a bbq joint.
-Back then, Matt already knew he wanted a career working with food and, someday, his own barbecue restaurant.
+Although he seems quiet and reserved, Matt describes himself as someone who’s “always liked to work with fire.”
+Growing up in Louisville, one of his first jobs was to smoke the meats and maintain the fires at a bbq joint.
+Back then, Matt already knew he wanted a career focused on food and, someday, his own barbecue restaurant.

-Matt credits his grandfather for encouraging him to turn his passion into a way to earn a living.
+Matt credits his grandfather for encouraging him to turn his passion into a livelihood.
 After the older gentleman suggested “food can definitely be an educational option,” Matt headed off to upstate New York and the Culinary Institute of America.
 The famous school, overlooking the Cascade Mountains, prepared him for various chef roles at Michelin-starred restaurants in New York City.

 Nowadays, that same butcher shop supplies all the pasture-raised beef, pork, and chicken AND the parking lot for The Gambling Stick.
 Matt is proud of his initial step into the restaurant business and, for now he’s taking it slow, a little at a time.
 “I can’t afford to pay a lot of people, so I’ve learned to do whatever necessary to make things work,” he says.

 Unlike a traditional restaurant, Matt gets to see who he is serving from his perch in the trailer.
 He enjoys interacting with his customers and watching their happy reactions to his plates and sandwiches and cornbread bowls.
-Continually developing and tweaking his “super seasonal sides,” the offerings today include heirloom tomato and cucumber salad, collard greens, apple slaw, and baked beans.
+Offerings today include heirloom tomato and cucumber salad, collard greens, apple slaw, and baked beans.
 I sampled – and recommend – them all.

-I can’t wait for this hard working, likable guy to open his next venture – I am definitely rooting for him.
+I’m rooting for Matt and can’t wait for this hard-working guy to open his next venture.
 In the meantime, I’m happy he is doing what he loves – working with fire – and turning out some of the best barbecue this Texas girl has eaten.